-CSX top executive blames employee push-back on service disruptions
+CSX chief executive attributes service disruptions to employee push-back

 "This resistance to change has resulted in some service disruptions.
 To those customers that have experienced such issues, we sincerely apologize," he said.

+John Risch, a spokesman for the transportation division of the SMART Union, which represents CSX operations employees, said "significant delays" had been caused by Harrison's changes, such as doubling the size of trains and shutting down hump yards where a freight train's cars are separated onto different tracks.

+"No one is more to blame for CSX's service disruptions than the man who ordered the dramatic changes to operations and that's Hunter Harrison," Risch said by email.

-Harrison vowed in his memo to continue to address the "internal personnel matters" and said the company was recommitted to finding affected customers and resolving service issues.
+Harrison vowed in his memo to address the "internal personnel matters" and said the company was recommitted to finding affected customers and fixing service issues.

-Last week, the Surface Transportation Board, the main U.S. rail regulator, sent a letter to Harrison citing a litany of complaints about CSX's service, including unpredictable or lengthier transit times and circuitous and inefficient rail car routing times.
+Last week, the main U.S. rail regulator, the Surface Transportation Board, sent a letter to Harrison citing a litany of complaints about CSX's service, including unpredictable or lengthier transit times and circuitous rail car routing times.

+CSX spokesman Rob Doolittle said he had no comment on Harrison's message to customers.

-CSX spokeswoman Lauren Rueger did not immediately respond to a request for comment.
-Shares of CSX were down slightly to $48.97 in morning trading on the Nasdaq.
+Shares of CSX were down 1.8 percent at $48.44 in afternoon trading.

-Reporting by Eric M. Johnson in Seattle; Editing by Bill Trott
+Reporting by Eric M. Johnson in Seattle; Editing by Bill Trott, Bernard Orr